 MLK Left a Gaping Hole

-Running in the Indiana primary, Kennedy generated overflow, rapt crowds in African-American sections of the city of Gary.
+Running in the Indiana primary, Kennedy generated overflow, rapt crowds in African American sections of the city of Gary.
 Black Americans were rallying behind Kennedy because, as his friend and aide Richard Goodwin wrote, “they knew he was on their side.”
 RFK was adroit at reaching other communities of color, too.
-He drew strong support from Mexican-Americans after he visited Cesar Chavez who was fighting to organize and empower California’s farm workers.
-Also, “Indians saw him as a warrior, the white Crazy Horse,” a native-American activist recalled; RFK’s visits to Oklahoma and upstate New York reservations deepened his reputation as a leader in the wars against poverty and racism.
+He drew strong support from Mexican Americans after he visited Cesar Chavez who was fighting to organize and empower California’s farm workers.
+Also, “Indians saw him as a warrior, the white Crazy Horse,” one Native American activist recalled; RFK’s visits to Oklahoma and upstate New York reservations deepened his reputation as a leader in the wars against poverty and racism.
 Puerto Ricans in New York City also rallied to the Kennedy cause.

 Kennedy also sang paeans to the values of hard work and adopted a set of ideas in which government would devote fewer resources to welfare payments and do more to empower workers in lifting up their own lives.
 That Kennedy—pro-racial justice, antiwar—could “attract the support of…working class white people” was nothing so much as “miraculous,” one commentator marveled.